-(3) Amounts in this row are based on premiums in effect as of February 1, 2021, which are assumed for purposes of these calculations to remain in effect throughout the duration of the period in which continued health benefits are provided.
-For Mr. MacDonald, although he eligible to receive continued health benefits under the terms of his employment agreement, as of February 1, 2021, he was not a participant in our health plan and thus would not have received any benefit had the applicable termination occurred on such date.
+(3) Amounts in this row are based on premiums in effect as of February 1, 2022, which are assumed for purposes of these calculations to remain in effect throughout the duration of the period in which continued health benefits are provided.

-(4) Amounts in this row reflect (i) the C Units that would become vested upon occurrence of the applicable event based on the value as of January 30, 2021 based on the distributions the C Units would be eligible to receive upon a liquidation of Scooby LP using the closing price of our Class A common stock on January 29, 2021, the last trading day of fiscal 2020 for purposes of valuing the Class A common stock held indirectly by Scooby LP, less the applicable Distribution Threshold and (ii) the stock options and RSUs that would become vested upon occurrence of the applicable event based on a per share price of \$26.03, the closing price of our Class A common stock on January 29, 2021, the last trading day of fiscal 2020, less the exercise price, if applicable.
-No amounts are included for the EBITDA PSUs, as such awards would have remained subject to achievement of the applicable performance goals following any of the applicable events.
+(4) Amounts in this row reflect (i) the C Units that would become vested upon occurrence of the applicable event based on the value as of January 29, 2022 based on the distributions the C Units would be eligible to receive upon a liquidation of Scooby LP using the closing price of our Class A common stock on January 28, 2022, the last trading day of fiscal 2021 for purposes of valuing the Class A common stock held indirectly by Scooby LP, less the applicable Distribution Threshold and (ii) the stock options, RSUs and restricted stock that would become vested upon occurrence of the applicable event based on a per share price of \$18.30, the closing price of our Class A common stock on January 28, 2022, the last trading day of fiscal 2021, less the exercise price, if applicable.